Esi Sutherland-Addy

-Esi Sutherland-Addy is a Ghanaian academician, writer, educationalist, and human rights activist.
+Esi Sutherland-Addy is a Ghanaian academic, writer, educationalist, and human rights activist.
 She is a professor at the Institute of African Studies, where she has been senior research fellow, head of the Language, Literature, and Drama Section, and associate director of the African Humanities Institute Program at the University of Ghana.

-She is credited with more than 50 publications in the areas of education policy, higher education, female education, literature, theatre and culture, and serves on numerous committees, boards and commissions locally and internationally.
-She is the daughter of writer and cultural activist Efua Sutherland.
+She is credited with more than 60 publications in the areas of education policy, higher education, female education, literature, theatre and culture, and serves on numerous committees, boards and commissions locally and internationally.
+She is the first daughter of writer and cultural activist Efua Sutherland.

 Biography

 Born in Ghana as Esi Reiter Sutherland, she is the eldest of the three children of playwright and cultural activist Efua Sutherland and African-American Bill Sutherland (1918–2010), a colonial civil rights activist who went to Ghana in 1953 on the recommendation of George Padmore to Kwame Nkrumah.
 She was educated at St. Monica's Secondary School, Mampong and Achimota School (where she met her husband).

-She has held various positions at educational establishments in Europe and the US, including as Senior Fellow at the Institute of International Education at Manchester University, UK, and as visiting lecturer at the University of Indiana, Bloomington, USA, the Centre for African Studies, University of Birmingham, UK, and L'Institut des Hautes Etudes en Sciences Sociales, Paris, France.
+She has held various positions at educational establishments in Europe and the US, which includes being a Senior Fellow at the Institute of International Education at Manchester University, UK, and as visiting lecturer at the following universities: University of Indiana, Bloomington, USA, the Centre for African Studies, New York University Accra Campus, University of Birmingham, UK, and L'Institut des Hautes Etudes en Sciences Sociales, Paris, France.